elmar/ldap-git-backup/README.md

     ldap-git-backup

 will dump your current LDAP database into <code>/var/backups/ldap</code> and check it into Git.
-Do this regularyi (e.g. via cron) and you will have a versioned history of backups.
+Do this regularly (e.g. via cron) and you will have a versioned history of backups.

 ## Motivation